wixplosives/codux-core/README.md

 })
 ```

-The first paramter to `renderIntoContainer` is your simulation, the next, a container.
-Then there's an optional `options` object you can pass, if you'd like to configure how we render your simulation.
-And last, there's the option to pass a callback, which will be called once your simulation has been rendered.

-In this case, that's when we're able to assert on the rendered component.

 Now let's look at an **Enzyme** test.
 First, the imports.
-We'll grab `renderSimulation` from `'@wixc3/wcs-core'`, and Enzyme's shallow render method.
+We'll grab `renderSimulation` from `'@wixc3/wcs-core'` and also Enzyme's shallow render method.

 ```ts
 /// myCompTest.ts